JimmyThompson/jimmythompson.co.uk/_posts/2016-03-03-hypothesis-driven-development-for-teams.md

 [Hypothesis-driven development](http://barryoreilly.com/2013/10/21/how-to-implement-hypothesis-driven-development/)
 (HDD) is a practice which brings the scientific method to developing software.
 Instead of stories, which are about delivering specific pieces of value, you perform experiments.
-These experiments test hypotheses; which are expected achieve a certain outcome.
+These experiments test hypotheses; which are expected to achieve a certain outcome.
 We can take this concept and apply it to a team, creating *team experiments*.